-In investing, safe is a relative term.
-Except for savings instruments backed by the government or its agencies, there is always a the possibility of losing money.
-So investments deemed safe simply carry less risk than stocks.
-The tradeoff, of course, is lower returns.
+In investing, safe is an extremely relative term.
+Except for savings instruments backed by the government or its agencies, there always exists the possibility of losing money.
+So investments deemed to be “safe” simply carry less risk than stocks and other volatile asset classes.
+The tradeoff, of course, is lower return potential than their previously mentioned counterparts.

-Yet even people who can tolerate a lot of risk may want to put some of their money in safe investments.
+You don’t have to be a nervous investor to take advantage of safe choices, though.
+Even people who can tolerate a lot of risk may want to put some of their funds into safe investments.
 Perhaps it’s the money for a down payment they need to access soon.
 Or maybe it’s a windfall or bonus they are temporarily parking till they find a better place for it.
-Whatever the reason for prioritizing safety over return, there are plenty of good places to allocate your cash and grow it steadily.
-Check out these 10 investments that offer peace of mind.
+Whatever the reason for prioritizing safety over returns, there are plenty of good places to allocate your cash and grow it steadily.
+Below are 10 examples of where you can more safely invest your assets.

 1. FDIC-Insured Savings Accounts